lampajr/scip/README.md

 ## Examples

-A simple example of JSON-RPC messages exchange for the **SubscribeToEvent** SCIP method is the following (Here, ```-->``` indicates a message from the client application to the gateway, whereas ```<--``` indicates a message in the other direction):
+A simple example of JSON-RPC messages exchange for the **Subscribe** to event SCIP method is the following (Here, ```-->``` indicates a message from the client application to the gateway, whereas ```<--``` indicates a message in the other direction):

 ```
 // Client request
 --> {
 	"jsonrpc": "2.0",
-	"method": "SubscribeToEvent", 					// Name of the request
+	"method": "Subscribe", 					       // Name of the request
 	"id": 1,
 	"params": {
-		"identifier": "priceChanged",				// Name of the event
+		"eventId": "priceChanged",				// Name of the event
 		"params": [{
 			"name": "newPrice",				// Name of the parameter
-			"isInput": false,				// It is an output parameter
-			"natType": "uint256"				// Native type
+			"type": {				      // Parameter type
+				"type": "integer",
+				"minValue": 0,
+				"maxValue": 65535
+			}
 		}],
 		"doc": 98.9,						// Degree of Confidence
 		"corrId": "abcdefg12345",
 		"callback": "https://my-domain.com/callbacks",
-		"filter": "newPrice >= 500"
+		"filter": "newPrice <= 500"
 	}
 }